 Sarcasm Sentiment Analysis : AI Model To Detect Sarcasm In Social Media

+What is Sarcasm Sentiment Analysis (sarcastic sentiment detection)?
 Sentiment analysis of social media means just that – to use data to understand what people feel or think about your product, service, or even brand.
 And since social media today is a crucial component of digital marketing, social media sentiment analysis means the collection and analysis of information in the posts or updates that people share about your company on social networks.
+Know how AI model is developed to detect sarcasm in social media text as part of sentiment analysis (sarcasm detection in sentiment analysis).

 Sentiment analytics is emerging as a critical input in running a successful business.
 Want to know more about Express Analytics sentiment analysis service?
 Fill up this form and we’ll get in touch with you.